Greedy Algorithm almost Dominates in Smoothed Contextual Bandits: Analysis: Greedy Algorithms

 \subsection{Data Diversity under Perturbations}

 We are interested in the diversity of data collected by \GreedyStyle algorithms, assuming perturbed context generation.
 Informally, the observed contexts $x_1, x_2,\,\ldots $ should cover all directions in order to enable good estimation of the latent vector $\theta$.
-Following \citet{kannan2018smoothed}, we quantify data diversity via the minimal eigenvalue of the empirical covariance matrix $Z_t$.
+Following Kannan et al.~\cite{kannan2018smoothed}, we quantify data diversity via the minimal eigenvalue of the empirical covariance matrix $Z_t$.
 More precisely, we are interested in proving that $\lambda_{\min}(Z_t)$ is sufficiently large.
-We adapt some tools from \citet{kannan2018smoothed}, and then derive some improvements for \GreedyStyle algorithms.
+We adapt some tools from \cite{kannan2018smoothed}, extending them from to action-correlated perturbations, and then derive some improvements for \GreedyStyle algorithms.